ramr25bai10166-vitbpl/vitproject/README.md

 1.  **Basic Arithmetic Calculator:** Performs addition, subtraction, multplication, and division using high-precision decimal numbers.
-    Includes error handling features like for division by 0.

 2.  **2D Geometry:** Calculates the area and perimeter/circumference for
-    four common shapes:
+    four common shapes like:

     - Square

     - Rectangle

-    - Triangle (supports Heron\'s formula and Right-Angled triangle methods)
+    - Triangle (also supports Heron\'s formula and Right-Angled triangle methods)

     - Circle